ErinMorelli/em-beer-manager/README.md

 ### Changelog ###

+#### 1.7.0 ###
+* Renamed all EMBM custom post types and taxonomies to include embm_ prefix
+* Added new "Group" taxonomy with the ability to customize slug
+* Updated "Beer List" widget, shortcode, and template tag to include "Group" filters
+* Added "Group" page template
+* Fixed a number of escaped input errors being thrown on the settings page

 #### 1.6.1 ###
 * Fixed a bug that was throwing an invalid function warning on the settings page